karanbharti20/My-Slideshow.github.io/README.md

 # My-Slideshow.github.io
 This is a basic image slideshow.
+(Image slider)